momargoh/momarhughes.com/content/home/experience.md

 # Experience widget.
 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Experience"
-subtitle = ""
+subtitle = "Here are some of the businesses I've helped out.
+If you need help with setting up or fixing a website, get in touch!"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format